Andrew Kaplan

-Andrew Gary Kaplan is an American author, best known for his spy thriller novels.
+Andrew Gary Kaplan (born May 18, 1941) is an American author, best known for his spy thriller novels.
 He may also be the world's first "virtual person" with the creation and first release of "Andy-bot", a chat-bot created by the Hereafter company that is available on devices such as smart phones and personal devices like Alexa that exist even after the person has died.